filip-muller/invest-simulator/README.md

 # Investing Simulator
- This is a library for simulating investing on historic or fictionary data
+ A library for simulating investing on historic or fictionary data

  ## Getting started
  First, clone the repository.
 Then find the file invest_simulator.py and copy it to you working folder.